Snansidansi/gemini-audio-transcriber-obsidian/README.md

 - Record audio and transcribe it directly (optionally save the recordings)
 - Insert the transcription at the cursor in Edit mode, or create a new file if in Reading mode
 - Create a custom prompt for Gemini
-- Transcribe audio files from your vault
+- Transcribe audio files from your vault and anywhere from disk
 - Embed recordings above the transcription
 - Choose your Gemini API Model
 - View plugin usage statistics (can be completely disabled in the settings)